Smart Sales Process Design | Start with the End in Mind

 The gap in those numbers show you, as their manager, exactly where you need to spend your time.

-Knowing your numbers helps you tackle any non-conformance or poor performance immediately and deal with as needed.
+Operating in this way, will as sales process designed to support you and your team helps you tackle any non-conformance or poor performance immediately and deal with as needed, all in the spirit of positive performance management.

 Your CRM Shouldn’t Be Your Default Sales Process